 The most prominent advantage of using siamese cables is their reach.
 Analog CCTV cameras can transmit signals at a maximum distance of 700 feet, but using a coaxial or siamese cable extends the signal to 3,000 feet.
 However, keep in mind that installing siamese cables requires some technical knowledge.

 Do you need a quick primer on security cameras?
-Security Forward can help!
+SIA Online can help!
 Use our brief explanation of how long security cameras record as a starting point.